Posita-lang/Posita-lang/docs/SYNTAX.md

 - **Or patterns**: `pattern1 | pattern2` matches if either pattern matches.
 Both patterns must bind the same set of variables with compatible types.
 - **Guards**: The `if guard_condition` clause filters matches.
 Guard expressions must be `@pure` and free of side effects.

+> **GADT Refinement**: When matching on a GADT enum, the compiler automatically refines the enum’s type parameters according to the variant’s `when` clauses.
+Within each branch, the type equalities implied by the matched variant become available, enabling type‑safe operations without casts.
+See the GADT section for details.

 ### Structured Resource Cleanup

 Posita provides three complementary mechanisms for resource cleanup, each with distinct guarantees.
 The following table summarizes their roles: